Secaucus, New Jersey: Harmon Cove

 Harmon Cove is the western section of Secaucus, New Jersey along the Hackensack River, south of New Jersey Route 3.
 The name is portmanteau taken from Hartz Mountain, a corporation that owns much land in the New Jersey Meadowlands, which originally developed the area as a gated community in the 1970s with townhouses and highrise residential buildings.
 Part of the Hackensack RiverWalk Secaucus Greenway passes through the neighborhood, which is north of Anderson Marsh and Snake Hill, home to Hudson County's Laurel Hill Park.

 NJ Transit maintained a Harmon Cove station from 1978 until the re-routing of the Bergen County Line and the opening of Secaucus Junction in August 2003.
+This caused NJ Transit bus 972 to be created, which connected the area of the Harmon Cove station to Secaucus Junction, and in 2006 the route was renumbered to 329.
 The HX Draw is used by the line to cross the river.
 NJ Transit bus 329 serves the area.
 The Hudson Regional Hospital and several hotels are located in Harmon Cove, whose main thoroughfare is Meadowlands Parkway, along which office and manufacturing buildings are found.
 The Harmon Cove Outlet Center is an outlet shopping district further inland from the Hackensack riverfront.
 Hartz Mountain Industries operates many facilities and properties in Harmon Cove.